thatbrguy/nerf-tf2/docs/depth_discussion.md

 One strategy that could be proposed is to make use of the `acc_map` parameter.
 In the official codebase, the `acc_map` is referred to as the "accumulated opacity along each ray" (please check the explanation [here](https://github.com/bmild/nerf/blob/20a91e764a28816ee2234fcadb73bd59a613a44c/run_nerf.py#L84)).
 In the official codebase, it is also mentioned that `acc_map` is a value in the range `[0, 1]` upto some numerical error (please refer to the comment [here](https://github.com/bmild/nerf/blob/20a91e764a28816ee2234fcadb73bd59a613a44c/run_nerf.py#L156)).
 The strategy is to only use the depth values of those rays whose `acc_map` value is very close to 1 and discard the the other depth values.

-The GIFs in `README.md` were created using the above strategy.
+The depth maps of the GIFs in `README.md` were created using the above strategy.
+The black regions in the GIFs are the regions where the depth was deemed to be "unreliable" (i.e. those regions had rays whose `acc_map` value was not close to 1).
+The other regions were colored using the autumn colormap which is available in matplotlib.

 However, this strategy may not be always accurate as well.
-This is because we are relying on "accmulate opacity".
+This is because we are relying on "accmulated opacity".
 What if the scene has transparent and translucent objects ?
 Will the depth values of the rays whose valus in `acc_map` are close to 1 be accurate in this case ?
+Also, what if the output of the network has artefacts?
+What would be the depth values of those artefacts?

+The above are questions for which I do not have a proper answer or a solution for.
+I would be glad to have a discussion with anyone who has more insight on these topics.

-Hence, the user should be very careful while using the raw depth values due to these issues.
+In any case, the user should be very careful while using the raw depth values due to these issues.
 The depth outputs are created by `render.py` for experimentation purposes.

 ## Issue 2